-During 2018, OPERS managed investments in three investment portfolios: the Defined Benefit portfolio, the Health Care portfolio and the Defined Contribution portfolio.
+During 2022, OPERS managed investments in three investment portfolios: the Defined Benefit portfolio, the Health Care portfolio and the Defined Contribution portfolio.
 The Health Care portfolio includes the assets for health care expenses for the Traditional Pension Plan, Combined Plan and Member-Directed Plan eligible members.
-Within the Health Care portfolio, contributions into the plans are assumed to be received continuously throughout the year based on the actual payroll payable at the time contributions are made, and health care-related payments are assumed to occur mid-year.
+Within the Health Care portfolio, if any contributions are made into the plans, the contributions are assumed to be received continuously throughout the year based on the actual payroll payable at the time contributions are made.
+Health care-related payments are assumed to occur mid-year.
 Accordingly, the money-weighted rate of return is considered to be the same for all plans within the portfolio.
-The annual money-weighted rate of return expressing investment performance, net of investment expenses and adjusted for the changing amounts actually invested, for the Health Care portfolio was a loss of 5.60 percent for 2018.
+The annual money-weighted rate of return expressing investment performance, net of investment expenses and adjusted for the changing amounts actually invested, for the Health Care portfolio was a loss of 15.6 percent for 2022.

 The allocation of investment assets with the Health Care portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
 Assets are managed on a total return basis with a long-term objective of continuing to offer a sustainable health care program for current and future retirees.
 OPERS' primary goal is to achieve and maintain a fully funded status for the benefits provided through the defined pension plans.
 Health care is a discretionary benefit.
-The table below displays the Board-approved asset allocation policy for 2018 and the long-term expected real rates of return:
+The long-term expected rate of return on health care investment assets was determined using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage, adjusted for inflation.
+Best estimates of arithmetic rates of return were provided by OPERS investment consultant.
+For each major asset class that is included in the Health Care's portfolio's target asset allocation as of December 31, 2022, these best estimates are summarized in the following table:

-Weighted Average Long-Term Expected

-Target Real Rate of Return
+Target Weighted Average Long-Term Expected Real Rate of Return

 Asset Class Allocation (Arithmetic)

-Fixed Income 34.00 % 2.42 %
+Fixed Income 34.00 % 2.56 %

-Domestic Equities 21.00 6.21
+Domestic Equities 26.00 4.60

-Real Estate Investment Trust 6.00 5.98
+Real Estate Investment Trust 7.00 4.70

-International Equities 22.00 7.83
+International Equities 25.00 5.51

+Risk Parity 2.00 4.37

-Other investments 17.00 5.57
+Other investments 6.00 1.84

-Total 100.00 % 5.16 %
+Total 100.00 %

-Discount Rate A single discount rate of 3.96 percent was used to measure the OPEB liability on the measurement date of December 31, 2018.
-A single discount rate of 3.85 percent was used to measure the OPEB liability on the measurement date of December 31, 2017.
+Discount Rate A single discount rate of 5.22 percent was used to measure the OPEB liability on the measurement date of December 31, 2022.
+A single discount rate of 6.00 percent was used to measure the OPEB liability on the measurement date of December 31, 2021.
 Projected benefit payments are required to be discounted to their actuarial present value using a single discount rate that reflects (1) a long-term expected rate of return on OPEB plan investments (to the extent that the health care fiduciary net position is projected to be sufficient to pay benefits), and (2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate are not met).
-This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.00 percent and a municipal bond rate of 3.71 percent.
+This single discount rate was based on an expected rate of return on the health care investment portfolio of 6.00 percent and a municipal bond rate of 4.05 percent (Fidelity Index's "20-Year Municipal GO AA Index").